rinne/node-unix-checksum/README.md

 As a developer you should be aware of the fact that the algorithms in this package MUST NOT in any circumstances to be considered cryptographically strong.
 In fact they are extremely weak.
-They are implemted for partly historical reasons and partly for helping backwards compatible implementations of some outdated standards, such as RFC 3230.
+The intended use for this library is to help backwards compatible implementations of some outdated standards, such as RFC 3230.
+Maintaining historical legacy is also among the motivations behind making this library public.

 Author